“Of all the phrases in the English language, of all the endless combinations of words in all of history, cellar door is the most beautiful”

 The label’s name was inspired from a memorable passage from Richard Kelly’s 2001 cult classic movie ‘Donnie Darko’, where the most phonetically pleasing combination of words in the English language is mooted – Cellar Door.
 The assertion is that nothing else manages to make our vocabulary quite as beautiful.
 The idea of ‘beautiful sound’ through communication struck a chord with the duo, highlighting their own eternal quest for the perfect beat.

 The label has released a diverse amount of music from a seriously talented ensemble of established names and exciting young talent.
-Robert Babicz, Cristoph, Third Son, Dubspeeka, Habischman, Quivver and Piemont are among the people who’ve been at the helm of the ever developing Selador sound.
+Danny Howells, Robert Babicz, Cristoph, Third Son, Dubspeeka, Quivver, Guy Mantzur and Audiojack are among the people who’ve been at the helm of the ever developing Selador sound.

 Oh and they also found the time to make electronic music history too.
 Seaman and Selador managed to fund the first ever mix compilation through crowd sourcing, continuing a trajectory of ingenuity and trailblazing in the field which started when he became the first ever DJ, alongside Carl Cox, to mix a commercially available mix CD.